 16. Most things do not take much power to run: computers, phones, radios, TV’s, etc.

-17. Some things you can’t have enough of: matches, paper plates, paper cups, plastic silverware, toilet paper,
+17. Some things you may want to stock up on: matches, paper plates, paper cups, plastic silverware, toilet paper

 20. When it gets dark at 4:30 in the afternoon the nights get really long without power